Phase retrieval with Bregman divergences and application to audio signal recovery: Experiments

-where $\hat{\mathbf{x}}$ is a scaled and time-shifted version of the estimate $\mathbf x$ returned by any algorithm.
-It is chosen to maximally correlate with the original signal $\mathbf x^\star$: as a result, the SNR is invariant to a global delay and scale factor.
-To better assess the performance of the algorithms, we display the SNR improvement over the initial estimate (that is, using a random phase).
+Additionally, for the ``speech'' corpus, we consider the short-term objective intelligibility (STOI) measure \cite{STOI}, which is computed with the \texttt{pystoi} library \cite{pystoi}.
+This score is obtained by first decomposing the clean and processed speech signals through a DFT-like filterbank, and then computing the correlation between the resulting representations' time envelopes.
+It has been shown to correlate well with subjective intelligibility measurements of speech, whether in clean or noisy conditions and at various subjective intelligibility ranges~\cite{STOI}.
+Consequently, it has been used in several PR-related papers such as~\cite{Masuyama2019deepGLA,Masuyama2019}.

-Additionally, for the ``speech'' corpus, we also consider the short-term objective intelligibility (STOI) measure \cite{STOI}.
-This score is obtained by first decomposing the clean and processed speech signals through a DFT-like filterbank, and then computing the correlation between the resulting representations.
-It has been shown to correlate well with subjective intelligibility measurements of speech, whether in clean or noisy conditions.
-It is computed with the \texttt{pystoi} library \cite{pystoi}.
+Let us note that alternative evaluation metrics exist, such as PESQ~\cite{Rix2001} or PEMO-Q~\cite{Huber2006}, which are tailored for perceptually assessing speech quality.
+We also computed those, and the obtained results were overall consistent with the STOI measure, up to some minor differences.
+Besides, it has been shown that these measures are strongly correlated with STOI, notably in PR-related tasks~\cite{Mayer2017}.
+For these reasons, and for brevity, we did not include these here.

 To summarize, SC is directly related to the PR quadratic loss problem~\eqref{eq:pr}, formulated in the time-frequency domain.
-On the other hand, the time-domain SNR and perceptual STOI are more related to the applicative needs.
-Note that for SC the lower the better, whereas for both SNR and STOI the higher the better.
+On the other hand, the perceptual STOI is more related to the applicative needs.
+In both cases, the higher value, the better performance.